Trump And Brexit Have Made UK Scientists So Fed Up They Are Taking To The Streets

 But this Saturday, April 22, thanks to the efforts of Sylwester and dozens of other volunteers around the UK, thousands of people are expected to march in London, Cardiff, Edinburgh, Manchester, and Bristol in support of science.
 They join thousands more scientists at over 400 satellite marches around the world, as well as at the main event in Washington, DC.

-Sylwester is originally from the US and moved to the UK to do a PhD in paleopathology – looking at bones for evidence of disease – at Durham University.
+Sylwester is originally from the US and moved to the UK to do an MSc in paleopathology – looking at bones for evidence of disease – at Durham University.
 Seeing events in the US unfold from across the pond – a short-lived order preventing US Department of Agriculture employees communicating science to the public, for example, or Trump appointing a new head of the US Environmental Protection Agency who’s expressed doubts that humans are causing global warming – Sylwester says she needed to feel like she was taking action.

 “I was very excited that a movement for science was happening.
 It occurred to me that if I wanted to go to a march, then it might be good to just start a group myself,” she tells BuzzFeed News.
 “I wasn’t intending, originally, to take a role in the planning of our London march.